-In Equation 4, p(h') is the prior probability distribution on the hypothesis space that excludes h (i.e., we effectively set p(h) to 0 and then renormalize the priors).
-Note that when there are only two hypotheses (e.g. two categories) involved in the domain, this prior takes the value of 1 since there is ever only one alternative hypothesis.
+In Equation 4, p(j') is the prior probability distribution over possible categories excluding category j (i.e., we effectively set p(j) to 0 and then renormalize the priors).
+Note that when there are only two hypotheses (e.g. two categories) involved in the domain, this prior takes the value of 1 for the alternate hypothesis as there is always only one alternative hypothesis.

-The Bayesian formalization of representativeness makes it straightforward to extend the existing hierarchical Bayesian model of category generation developed by Jern and Kemp (2013).
-Specifically, both models assume that exemplars are sampled from a given category distribution (h in Equation 4).
-Each category distribution is a multivariate normal parameterized by a location vector $\mu_k$ and covariance matrix $\Sigma_k$ (i.e., $h = \mathcal{N}(\mu_k, \Sigma_k)$ ).
-The parameters $\mu_k$ and $\Sigma_k$ are assumed to be samples from a prior normal-inverse-Wishart (NIW) distribution parameterized by $\mu_0, \Sigma_0, \kappa, \nu$ .
+The Bayesian formalization of representativeness makes it straightforward to extend the existing hierarchical Bayesian model of category generation exemplars are sampled from a given category distribution (j in Equation 4).
+The distribution for category j is a multivariate normal parameterized by a location vector μ_j and covariance matrix Σ_j .
+The parameters μ_j and Σ_j are assumed to be samples from a prior normal-inverse-Wishart (NIW) distribution parameterized by $\mu_0, \Sigma_0, \kappa, \nu$.
+The NIW was chosen as a prior due to its mathematical conveience as a conjugate prior.
 Mathematically,